rackerlabs/docs-dxp-handbook/docs/pre-go-live/define-monitor.rst

 You can sign off on the script before Rackspace deploys it.
-After you approve the script, Rackspace tunes the scripts to remove popups.
+After you approve, Rackspace tunes the script to remove popup messages.

 Rackspace is responsible for the ongoing maintenance of the script.
-As you make changes to the user interface of your site, ensure that you coordinate with Rackspace so that your synthetic monitors are updated.
+As you make changes to the user interface of your site, ensure that you coordinate with Rackspace so that Rackspace updates your synthetic monitors.